Tamas-Gavlider/WanderRoads/README.md

 - Djano Allauth - Used for authentication, registration, login & password reset.
 - gunicorn - a Python WSGI HTTP Server
 - psycopg2 - allow us to connect with a postgres database
-- [React Simple Maps](https://www.react-simple-maps.io/) - to implement the Map page
+- [React Simple Maps](https://www.react-simple-maps.io/) - react library to implement the Map page
+- [PyCountry](https://pypi.org/project/pycountry/) - Python library for working with country names, codes, and related information.
+- [Cloudinary](https://cloudinary.com/) - A cloud service for hosting, managing, and delivering media files (images, videos, etc.).
 - PostgreSQL - The database used to store transactions data, user information, and other relevant data for the application.
 - Chrome Dev Tools - To troubleshoot, test features and solve issues with responsiveness and styling
 - GitHub - Web-based platform for version control and collaboration on software projects.